nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/ports/ports.md

   - Tendermint RPC port.
   - Some tools, example querying tools, use this port to query blockchain status.
   - You should not directly expose this port.
-  - This should be shield from the open internet.
+  - This should be shielded from the open internet.
 - **26658**
   - Out of process ABCI app
   - This should be shielded from the open internet
 - **29090**
   - the gRPC server port.
 This is used for gRPC server communication with
   - Cosmos SDK application layer.
 With this you can query banking, staking and - delegation information from Cosmos SDK.
-  - Example, some monitoring services might use this communication mechanism
-  - since its much faster than RESTful.
+  - Example, some monitoring services might use this communication mechanism since its much faster than RESTful.
   - This should be shielded from the open internet

 Some optional ports that might be used by **aya** are as follows